Labre Ministry

 History of Labre Ministry at FHC

-Then last spring, a new opportunity for ministry emerged at North Presbyterian Church, one of the last urban churches in our Presbytery.
-North Church has its origins in the mid- 19th century, thriving for many years in an historic building at the corner of Euclid and East 40th Street, a building now empty.
+Then in the spring of 2023, a new opportunity for ministry emerged at North Presbyterian Church, one of the last urban churches in our Presbytery.
+North Church has its origins in the mid-19th century, thriving for many years in an historic building at the corner of Euclid and East 40th Street, a building now empty.
 In its struggle to exist and without a building of its own, North has been “adopted” by both the Presbytery of the Western Reserve and by Lutheran Metropolitan Ministries, a social service agency located just a few blocks east of the original North church.
 In the new LMM building, North has its own entrance, a dedicated worship space and common room, and it has access to a large, industrial, multi-purpose kitchen.
 North Church’s less than 100 members, are mostly men and women who are experiencing deep poverty and homelessness.
 Many of them come from the nearby shelters and off the street.
 The longtime pastor of North Church is the Reverend Charles Hurst.
 For more information about North Presbyterian Church follow this link:

-FHC’s Labre Ministry — 2024
+FHC’s Labre Ministry

 To volunteer or for more information, contact Jack Breisch.